-6. No adverse environmental impact will be caused by the project revision.
+No adverse environmental impact will be caused by the project revision.

+3.If the sum of the proposed revision and any previously approved revisions do not meet the criteria above, an application for a new Shoreline Permit must be submitted.

+4. The revision approval, including the revised site plans and text consistent with the provisions of WAC 173-27-180 as necessary to clearly indicate the authorized changes, and the final ruling on consistency with this section shall be filed with the Department of Ecology.
+In addition, the Town shall notify parties of record of their action.

-If the sum of the proposed revision and any previously approved revisions do not meet the criteria above, an application for a new Shoreline Permit must be submitted.
-If the revision involves a Conditional Use or Variance, the Shoreline Administrator must submit the revision to the Department of Ecology for Ecology’s approval, approval with conditions, or denial, and shall indicate that the revision is being submitted under the requirements of WAC 173-27-100.
+5. If the revision involves a Conditional Use or Variance, the Shoreline Administrator must submit the revision to the Department of Ecology for Ecology’s approval, approval with conditions, or denial, and shall indicate that the revision is being submitted under the requirements of WAC 173-27-100.
 Ecology shall render and transmit to the Town of Pe Ell and the applicant its final decision within 15 days of the date of Ecology's receipt of the submittal from the Town.
 The Shoreline Administrator shall notify parties of record of Ecology’s final decision. (see WAC 173-27).

-The Town of Pe Ell or the Department of Ecology’s decision on revision to the Permit may be appealed within 21 days of such decision, in accordance with WAC 173-27-100.
+6. The revised permit is effective immediately upon final decision by the Town or, when appropriate, upon final action by the Department of Ecology.

+7. Appeals shall be in accordance with RCW 90.58.180 and shall be filed within 21 days of the date of filing as defined in RCW 90.58.140(6).
+Appeals shall be based only upon contentions of noncompliance with the provisions of subsection (2) of this section.
 Construction allowed by the revised Permit that is not authorized under the original Permit is undertaken at the applicant's own risk until the expiration of the appeals deadline.
+If an appeal is successful in proving that a revision is not within the scope and intent of the original permit, the decision shall have no bearing on the original permit.

 INSPECTIONS

-Pursuant to RCW 90.58.200, the Shoreline Administrator or their authorized representatives of that local government may enter land or structures to enforce the provisions of this Program.
+Pursuant to RCW 90.58.200, the Shoreline Administrator or authorized representatives of the Town may enter land or structures to enforce the provisions of this Program.
 Entry shall be at reasonable times.
 If the land or structures are occupied, the Shoreline Administrator shall first present proper credentials and request entry; and if the land or structures are unoccupied, the Shoreline Administrator shall first make a reasonable effort to locate the owner, or other person having control of the property, and request entry.

 Penalties and Enforcement